Map The System: The MRU Systems Thinking Experience

 Why Apply for MTS MRU?

-System thinking, roughly synonymous with holistic thinking, is the focus of MTS.
-In a world where quick-fix approaches fall short, MTS equips students with a wider lens to look at how a variety of issues are interconnected with one another.
-It transforms an inexperienced student into a more strategic, multi-dimensional thinker, capable of navigating the intricate web of challenges our society faces.
+System thinking, roughly synonymous with holistic thinking, is the focus of Map the System.
+The current broken world we are witnessing and "inheriting" has failed with many quick-fix approaches.
+MTS equips students with a wider lens to look at how a variety of issues are interconnected with one another.
+It transforms an inexperienced student into a more strategic, multi-dimensional thinker, capable of navigating the complex web of challenges our society faces.

 This year's MTS promises an even more exciting journey, providing students with the opportunity to dive deep into real-world problems.
 Past participants attest to the transformative nature of the competition, where challenges become stepping stones and barriers become opportunities.